akeneo/pim-community-dev/TESTING.md

 ### Unit - test a unit of code

-Most often, a unit of code is a class.
+Most of the time, a unit of code is a class.

 Characteristics: